...If we are listing them from best qualities, first is the beautiful and generous vocalism of Leah Crowne's Salome ...

 Ms. Crowne has won prizes and accolades at esteemed competitions such as The Wagner Society of Washington Young Artist Showcase series, The Metropolitan Opera’s Guild showcase series, The Wagner Society of New York’s Singing Competition, The Max Kade Scholarship among others.

-American Soprano Leah Schenck-Crowne is known for her powerful voice with a “metallic edge and rich color” (Forum Opèra[Blog], Beziers, France), “house-shaking power,” (The Rutland Herald, Middlebury, Vermont), and “impressive stage presence” (The Coloradan, Ft.
+American Soprano Leah Schenck-Crowne is known for her powerful voice with a “metallic edge and rich color” (Forum Opéra[Blog], Béziers, France), “house-shaking power,” (The Rutland Herald, Middlebury, Vermont), and “impressive stage presence” (The Coloradan, Ft.
 Collins, Colorado).
-She delivers “fine artistry with legato, Italianate vocalism and musical precision” (Maestro Emmanuel Plasson), as well as a “good mix of strength and vulnerability in her characterizations” (Director Doug Anderson).
+She delivers “fine artistry with legato, Italianate vocalism and musical precision” (Maestro Michel Plasson), as well as a “good mix of strength and vulnerability in her characterizations” (Director Anthony Pilavachi).

-A budding dramatic voice headed toward the Helden repertoire, Ms. Schenck-Crowne will perform her first Isolde in Wagner’s Tristan und Isolde and Elsa in Lohengrinin the summer of 2021 with RAM Opera in New York City.
+A budding dramatic voice headed toward the Helden repertoire, Ms. Schenck-Crowne will perform the role of Elsa in Lohengrin the spring of 2021 and Isolde in Wagner's Tristan und Isolde with RAM Opera in New Jersey.
 Past operatic engagements span across the United States as well as Europe and include Puccini’s Turandot (Opera Bergen, Norway; Opera Company of Middlebury, Vermont; Opera Ft.
-Collins, Colorado; Opera Susquehanna, Pennsylvania, The Mediterranean Opera Studio; Caltagirone, Italy), Fidelio (Susquehanna Symphony, Maryland; New York Opera Forum, NYC), Kundry in Wagner’s Parsifal (The Metropolitan Opera Guild), Salome (Opera Fort Collins, Colorado); Tosca (Sarasota Opera, Florida); Elisabetta in Verdi’s Don Carlos (Sarasota Opera, Florida); Ariadne in Strauss’ Ariadne auf Naxos (Hub Opera Ensemble, Maryland; Bay Area Opera Theater, San Francisco), Chrysothemis in Strauss' Elektra (New York Opera Forum), Donna Anna in Mozart’s Don Giovanni and Contessa in Le nozze di Figaro (Hub Opera Ensemble, Maryland; Towson University, Maryland).
+Collins, Colorado; Opera Susquehanna, Pennsylvania, The Mediterranean Opera Studio; Caltagirone, Italy), Beethoven's Fidelio (Susquehanna Symphony, Maryland; New York Opera Forum, NYC), Kundry in Wagner’s Parsifal (The Metropolitan Opera Guild), Strauss's Salome (Opera Fort Collins, Colorado); Tosca (Sarasota Opera, Florida); Elisabetta in Verdi’s Don Carlos (Sarasota Opera, Florida); Ariadne in Strauss’ Ariadne auf Naxos (Hub Opera Ensemble, Maryland; Bay Area Opera Theater, San Francisco), Chrysothemis in Strauss' Elektra (New York Opera Forum), Donna Anna in Mozart’s Don Giovanni and Contessa in Mozart's Le nozze di Figaro (Hub Opera Ensemble, Maryland; Towson University, Maryland).

 A lover of vocal technique and teaching, Leah Schenck-Crowne maintains an active studio of young professional singers from the Washington DC, Philadelphia and New York regions.
 She is based in Gettysburg, Pennsylvania where she lives with her husband pianist and Conductor Scott Crowne, and their two children.